artikcloud/sample-nodejs-ruleEngineCreatePredictionRule/readme.md

 This sample only demontrates creating the Rule in your account.

-Test the Rule by sending a message to the device.
+Test the prediction by sending a message to the device.
 If the prediction condition is matched, the Rule will trigger the Action you specified.

 Here are a few options to send a message: